nutta-git/single-amd-gpu-passthrough/README.md

 echo "$DATE End of Unbind!"
 ```
-4) After you have copied this script, change the Bus ID and Vendor ID to yours (refer to Part -8).
+4) Change the Bus ID and Vendor ID to yours (refer to Part -8).
 5) First do the dGPU-VGA, then dGPU-AUDIO
 6) Be carefull, you need to change the Bus ID in the file names too, example: "/sys/bus/pci/devices/***0000:03:00.0***/driver/unbind"
 7) Edit */bin/vfio-teardown.sh* to the following: